Most of the latest dishwasher models come with a water softener unit.

 Another important tip: Before buying a water softening dishwasher, I will suggest you to, know a little bit about the working process of a water softener.
 This will help you to make a wiser buying decision and use your dishwasher to its full potential.

-Final and the most important question: How a dishwasher water softener make hard water soft?
+How does a dishwasher water softener make hard water soft?

 When calcium and magnesium dissolve with pure water they make your water hard.
 And hard water leaves stains in your bathroom floor, showerheads, glassware, dishes, and cookware by building up calcium deposit.